 - O.C.G.A. § 40-1- 112: Under O.C.G.A. § 40-1- 112, plaintiffs have another potential direct action claim against an insurer of a truck company.
 The statute permits any person with a cause of action to join a motor carrier (trucking company) and the company’s insurance provider.

 The Bottom Line: If you or your loved one were seriously hurt in a truck accident it is important to understand all of your options.
 You can file a lawsuit against a negligent trucking company and against the truck company’s insurance provider.
-An experienced Georgia truck accident lawyer will protect your rights and make sure that your case is handled properly.
+An experienced lawyer will protect your rights and make sure that your case is handled properly.

 Why Does Direct Action Matter?